 For the first 10-15 seconds, the phosphate pool is used up.
 After that, glucose breakdown and lactic acid are involved naturally in the effort.
 That’s where the remarkable effects kick in.

 HITT can be used in running, biking, swimming, squatting, leg pumps, Pilates, and so on.
 It’s the repetitive increase, then slowdown that does the trick.

 Many studies support the HITT approach as the best way to keep in shape and burn calories efficiently.
 Especially for the everyday person who is pressed for time but also motivated to find her or his way toward better conditioning.

-At the Guyer Institute and Synergy Spa, we make it our business to examine and counsel the whole you, and make you aware of the many ways you can stay on top of your health naturally.
+At the Guyer Institute, we make it our business to examine and counsel the whole you, and make you aware of the many ways you can stay on top of your health naturally.
 We want to help you reach satisfaction with the way you look and live.

 Consider this insight on HITT from one of the authors of a study and article on intensity-interval training and article published in the journal, Cell Metabolism.

 “Based on everything we know, there’s no substitute for these exercise programs when it comes to delaying the aging process,” said senior study author Sreekumaran Nair, a medical doctor and diabetes researcher at the Mayo Clinic.